jkoteswarrao/Object-Co-skeletonization-with-Co-segmentation/README.md

 [3] K. R. Jerripothula, J. Cai, F. Meng and J. Yuan, "Automatic image co-segmentation using geometric mean saliency" 2014 IEEE International Conference on Image Processing (ICIP), Paris, 2014, pp. 3277-3281.

+NOTE: Unzip the downloded folder in the root folder (or it's immediate one) of any drive.
+This is to ensure that absolute path of "coskel_protected_v2" is as short as possible.

 For any quaries, please contact Dr. Koteswar Rao Jerripothula at krjimp@geu.ac.in